jorditorresBCN/Assignments-2017/Lab04.md

 ## Task 4.3: Student proposal

-We are asking to the student to reproduce the steps descrived in the previous tasks in their dataset generated in Lab 3.
-Visit the [Leaflet Quick Start Guide](http://leafletjs.com/examples/quick-start/) for more details about the `html`file and  how Leaflet.js can be used.
+We are asking to the student to reproduce the steps described in the previous tasks in their dataset generated in Lab 3.
+Visit the [Leaflet Quick Start Guide](http://leafletjs.com/examples/quick-start/) for more details about the `html` file and  how `Leaflet.js` can be used.

-Create a .pynb file with markdown cells describing the program steps and the characteristics of the dataset created (e.g. the time frame for the download, etc.).
+Create a `.pynb` file with markdown cells describing the program steps and the characteristics of the dataset created (e.g. the time frame for the download, etc.).

 <a name="Tasks44"/>